DoorDash just snagged Caviar from Square for $410 million

 Privately held DoorDash, which raised an additional $400 million in funding in February, was last valued at $7.1 billion.
 Its investors include the SoftBank Vision Fund, Sequoia Capital, DST Global, and Temasek Holdings.

 DoorDash has previously come under fire for a tipping policy that critics said amounted to wage theft.
-(One Brooklyn man even filed a class action suit, alleging that the policy was misleading.)
+(One Brooklyn man even filed a class-action suit, alleging that the policy was misleading.)
 Last month, the company revised its policy.

-Square shares were down over 6% following the company’s earnings release and announcement of the deal.
+Square shares were down over 6% following the company’s earnings release and the announcement of the deal.
 Caviar lead Gokul Rajaram has agreed to join DoorDash after the acquisition closes.